Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Discussion and Limitations

 {{./figures/results_bayesopt}}

-\section{Discussion and limitations}
+\section{Discussion and Limitations}

-Although we demonstrated that we are able to learn a small set of control parameters which lead to a smoothly varying expression of hearing loss over a range of animals, the single branch ICNet architecture is still slightly better at predicting the responses of a specific animal, outperforming our model in terms of FEVE over most sounds.
-Inclusion of an attention mechanism did not improve the performance of $\psi$-ICNet, nor did several other modifications we tried during development.
+Although we demonstrated that we are able to learn a small set of control parameters which lead to a smoothly varying expression of hearing loss over a range of animals, the single branch ICNet architecture is still slightly better at predicting the MUA of a specific animal, in terms of FEVE, over most sounds.
+When fitting the $\psi$ parameters to unseen animals, performance is worse than an animal specific model trained from scratch.
+This is likely in part due to unseen animals being disproportionately affected by residual misalignment, which can be fixed to some degree by the conditioning parameters but which does not generalise to unseen animals.

-We found that when evaluated on 4 animals which were included in the training set of both models, the performance was slightly degraded, as shown in figures \ref{fig:results_bayesopt}\textbf{l} and \textbf{n}.
-This could indicate that more than 6 dimensions are needed for our model to capture the full spectrum of hearing loss described by these 20 animals \textemdash perhaps because the true dimensionality of the space of hearing loss is larger, or because the constraint on the scale of the $\psi$ distributions is too strict, not allowing the model to encode a fine enough structure in the latent space.
-It could also be an indication that the model is learning a more generic representation with less non-hearing-related idiosyncrasies of specific animals, leading to a convergence between the performance on seen and unseen animals.
-Objective performance on unseen animals was still worse than in-sample animals for both models.
+Increasing the number of animals in the training dataset improved the performance of the model on unseen animals, but degraded the performance on in-sample animals, as shown in figures \ref{fig:results_bayesopt}\textbf{l} and \textbf{n}.
+This could indicate that the model is under-parametrised to fully capture hearing loss, or that the model is learning to correct less non-hearing-related idiosyncrasies (i.e. alignment), leading to a convergence between the performance on seen and unseen animals.

-As shown in figure \ref{fig:results_bayesopt}\textbf{k}, the simulated MUA qualitatively resembles the true MUA for unseen animals in the speech in quiet regime to a large degree.
-Where there are differences, they may be related to misalignment of recordings between animals as much as an inability to capture hearing loss.